The many cards in the game Clash Royale.

 - Kill It with Fire: A ray of magic fire to be exact.

-- Harmless Freezing: Freezes all enemy troops and buildings solid, but deals no damage.
+- Harmless Freezing: Previously, it would freeze all enemy troops and buildings solid, but dealt no damage.
+After a recent buff, it now does damage.

 - Standard Status Effects: Freeze.
 It lasts for a very long time.